Atlas48/site-neo-content/ee/intro.md

 > Amige, sori, te llamo p'atras, Boss is asking me about the Shtaubman in the LBM's office.

+Mars is the Americas, as the Americas were to Europe.
+A shining beacon of hope and industry with dreams of their own identity.

 ## Saturn

 > Good work, team.
 That's enough for today.
 Can't believe we've come so far.